-- 1. Project selection: due on Thursday, January 24; 10% of project score.
-Submit a web page with your team members, a one-line title of your project, and a one-paragraph description.
-If you're doing a programming project, state the problem you want to solve and the requirements for a solution..
-Please use the template on SmartSite. - 2.
-Completed project: due on Monday, March 17 (this is the last day of classes); 90% of your project score.
-Turn in your final project.
+Project selection: due on Thursday, January 13; 10% of project score.
+Submit a write-up with your team members consisting of a one-line title of your project, a one-paragraph description, and the names of all team members.
+If you're doing a programming project, state the problem you want to solve and the requirements for a solution.